moleculerjs/moleculer-io/README.md

 <!-- /TOC -->

 # Moleculer-io
-An API Gateway service for Moleculer framework using Socket.io
+The `moleculer-io` is the API gateway service for [Moleculer](https://github.com/moleculerjs/moleculer) using `socket.io`.
+Use it to publish your services.

 # Features
 - Call moleculer actions by emiting Socket.io events.